 How do I install laminate flooring?

-In order to get the best possible finish for your new laminate flooring we would advise using a professional flooring fitter, our recommended fitters are all approved Which?
+In order to get the best possible finish for your new laminate flooring we would advise using a professional flooring fitter.
+Our fitting arrangement service is approved by Which?
 Trusted Traders.
+The independent fitters will ensure you get the perfect fit and finish.
 However, if you wish to install your laminate flooring yourself, we have a laminate fitting guide to help you every step of the way.

 Does laminate flooring need underlay?

 Underlay can improve the finished look of your laminate flooring whilst also increasing the lifespan.
 As a floating flooring surface, laminate flooring needs to flex and move.
 Fitting laminate underlay can help to increase the comfort of your floor, whilst also reducing in room sound too.

 Laminate flooring is a man-made material which has the look of real wood flooring but without the hefty price tag, making it a popular flooring and furniture choice for thrifty homeowners.

 Should you wish to inject some colour into your laminate floors, you’ll be pleased to know that it is possible to paint laminate flooring.
 However, unless a special procedure is followed, the end results can be short-lived and not as visually appealing as you might have hoped.

 Many individuals run into problems when trying to paint laminate, problems which stem from a lack of forethought and preparation on their behalf.
 For example, you’re likely to achieve mediocre results if:

 - You don’t hoover or clean the floor before painting

 - You use the wrong type of primer and paint